 About Local 338

 Local 338 RWDSU/UFCW is a labor organization that was formed in 1925 and today proudly represents 13,000 working people across New York State and northern New Jersey.
 Local 338 members come from diverse backgrounds and work in a variety of different industries and roles including, grocery and food retail, drug stores and pharmaceutical retail, health care and human services, and transportation.
-Amongst this growing membership Local 338 represents 80% of the workers in New York's cannabis industry who are employed across the supply chain from seed to sale.
+Amongst this growing membership, Local 338 represents workers across New York State who work across the cannabis industry’s entire supply chain, including cultivation, manufacturing and processing, distribution, and in dispensaries.
+Local 338 cannabis members work at Be., The Botanist, Curaleaf, Etain, MedMen, Rise Cannabis, Sunnyside, Verilife, Vireo Health, and New York’s first adult-use cannabis dispensary – Housings Works Cannabis Co.
+Local 338 members are proud to work in the cannabis industry and are incredibly passionate about their work – putting patients and consumers at the forefront from seed to sale.

 A Leading Voice on New York State Cannabis Policy

 As an organization, Local 338 RWDSU/UFCW has been an early supporter of passing comprehensive cannabis policy in New York State and is recognized as a major stakeholder in the conversation.
 As advocates for workers, we recognized that most New Yorkers will be entering the cannabis industry – whether in medical or adult-use – as workers and that’s why we believe in creating good cannabis jobs and careers.
 Our goal is and has been to ensure opportunities for high road employment and believe that pathways to the middle class should be open and accessible to all, particularly to communities most impacted by the prohibition of cannabis.